You may have heard this thing floating around about being able to free homeschool.

 If you’ve been recently searching for a homeschool curriculum, you may be in sticker shock.

-Pre-packaged curricula and online courses can sometimes run into the hundreds (or thousands) of dollars if you’re homeschooling multiple children.
+Pre-packaged curriculum and online courses can sometimes run into the hundreds (or thousands) of dollars if you’re homeschooling multiple children.

-Before we go any further and discuss how you can homeschool for free, let’s talk about those things you see in online searches like free online homeschooling K-12 or free online high school or tuition-free online or virtual public school programs.
+Before we go any further and discuss how you can homeschool for free, let’s talk about those things you see in online searches like:

 What you need to know is that these programs are not true homeschooling, even if they are done from home.